Monday, June 9, 2025

 The XHDATA D-328 MP3 Radio

-The one that I will review here was purchased in June 2020 when it was retailing in Amazon India for ₹1,626 before taxes and was selling at ₹1,919 after 18% GST.
-The delivery was fairly quick, and I had the device in my hands in two days.
-It comes in a hard cardboard box which includes the radio receiver, a generic BL-5C lithium-ion rechargeable battery, a mini-USB charging cable, a lanyard or hand strap, a user's manual and a contact card.
-This 2023 review is based on my experience in the last 3 years.
+The model I’m reviewing here was purchased in June 2020 from Amazon India, priced at ₹1,626 before tax and ₹1,919 after 18% GST.
+Delivery was prompt—the radio arrived within two days.
+It came packaged in a sturdy cardboard box containing the radio unit, a generic BL-5C lithium-ion rechargeable battery, a mini-USB charging cable, a lanyard, a user manual, and a contact card.
+This review, written in 2023, reflects my experience using the device over the past three years.

-For those seeking a radio to reliably tune into local AM and FM stations while also playing MP3 files, the XHDATA D-328 performs commendably well.
-Despite its size, the audio quality is surprisingly good.
-Personally, I'm not a big fan of analog-style tuning DSP radios, as I find them less graceful when navigating between stations.
-However, for most users who simply tune in and listen, this radio is more than sufficient.
+For those in search of a reliable radio that can tune into local AM and FM stations while also offering MP3 playback, the XHDATA D-328 holds up remarkably well.
+Despite its small size, the audio quality is surprisingly decent.
+Personally, I’m not a huge fan of analog-style tuning on DSP-based radios—I find them a bit clunky when trying to precisely navigate between stations.
+But for the average listener who simply wants to tune in and enjoy, this radio more than delivers on expectations.

 Setup